Get MTD for Income Tax ready

 • Identify direct and indirect competitors: Direct competitors offer similar products or services.
 Indirect competitors solve the same customer problem in different ways.

-• Analyse what they do well: Look at their pricing, customer reviews, marketing, and service quality.
-What do customers praise them for?
+• Analyse their strengths: Review their pricing, customer feedback, marketing, and service quality.
+Note what customers praise them for.

-• Find your competitive advantage: Determine what you can do better, faster, or differently.
+• Define your competitive advantage: Determine what you can do better, faster, or differently.
 This becomes your unique selling point.

-• Monitor regularly: Set up alerts for competitor news and check their websites and social media periodically.
+• Monitor changes regularly: Set up alerts for competitor news and check their websites periodically.
 Markets change, and so should your understanding.

 Real-time access to your own financial data helps you respond quickly when competitors change their pricing or approach.